lastlink/docs-1/01-getting-started/03-installation.md

 * _Admin Password / Confirm_ – The password for your first Directus user/admin

 #### Step 2 – Database
-* _Database Type_ – The Database type to be used.
-(Only MySQL is supported, including MariaDB, Percona Server or equivalent). _SQLite and PostgreSQL support are under Development at the moment_
+* _Database Type_ – The database type to be used.
+(Only MySQL is supported, including MariaDB, Percona Server or equivalent). _SQLite and PostgreSQL support are under development at the moment_
-* _Host Name_ – The database host, Typically `localhost`.
+* _Host Name_ – The database host, typically `localhost`
-* _Host Port_ - The database host port.
+* _Host Port_ - The database host port
-* _Username_ – The database user with access and modify privileges.
+* _Username_ – The database user with access and modify privileges
-* _Password_ – The password for that database user.
+* _Password_ – The password for that database user
-* _Database Name_ – The name of an existing database to be managed.
+* _Database Name_ – The name of an existing database to be managed
-* _Install Schema_ – List of boilerplate schemas to be imported.
+* _Install Schema_ – List of optional boilerplate schemas

 #### Step 3 – Confirmation
 * If the database connection succeeds you'll be shown an installation summary page and given an opportunity to email these details to the admin user.